ARDG-NRAO/LibRA/README.md

 significantly simplifies the software stack and the resulting software dependency graph.
-A suite of standalone applications are also available which can be built as relocatable Linux executable (this may also be possible for MacOS, but we haven't had time to test).
+A suite of standalone applications are also available which can be built as relocatable Linux executable (this may also be possible for MacOS, but we haven't test it).

 The resulting software stack is shown below.
 Figure on the left shows our current software stack where the RA Algorithms layer is built on